 Darian DeVries named basketball coach at West Virginia after 6 seasons at Drake

-West Virginia tapped Drake basketball coach Darian DeVries on Sunday to move the Mountaineers past one of the ugliest years in school history.
+West Virginia tapped Drake basketball coach Darian DeVries to move the Mountaineers past one of the ugliest years in school history.

 DeVries signed a five-year contract, athletic director Wren Baker said.
 Terms of the deal weren’t disclosed.
 DeVries’ hiring came three days after Drake bowed out of the NCAA Tournament with a first-round loss to Washington State.